noahlz/factorials/README.md

 # Exploring Clojure with Factorials

 This project demonstrates a variety of of Clojure language features and library functions using factorial computation as an example.

-Many Clojure tutorials (and CS textbooks, for that matter) use factorial computation to demonstrate recursion.
-I implemented such a function in Clojure and thought: "why stop here?"
+Many Clojure tutorials (and CS textbooks, for that matter) use factorial computation to teach recursion.
+I implemented such a function in Clojure and thought: "why stop there?"

 ## Inventory